torsade/mimk/README.md

 #### Execute rule
 Finally, the execute rule describes how the resulting executable should be run, including constant parameters.

+#### Post-processing rule
+This rule can be used to perform post-processing steps, e.g. copying files.

 ## Compiler configuration
 The compiler configuration file contains information about compilers, linkers and flags.